 Yellow Wall

-Crynoid corner is a good dive to do early in the morning as it catches the morning sun.
+Crinoid corner is a good dive to do early in the morning as it catches the morning sun.
 Located in a small cove just outside the southern entrance to Loh Dasami on the island of Nusa Kode, almost directly opposite Invertebrate Wall.
-Entry point is just south of the cove then swim along the wall with the reef at your left.
+Entry point is just south of the cove then swim along the wall with the reef on your left.
 It’s usually best to start at about 25 m then work your way back and forth up the wall to the surface.
-A lot of small invertebrate life can be found here and the wall is very colorful.
+A lot of small invertebrate life can be found here, and the wall is very colourful.
 It’s a nice easy dive with no current.

 Boulders

-If you travel from Crynoid Corner north along the coast of Nusa Kode into the bay of Loh Dasami you will come to a point where the coastline turn to the west and the bay opens up.
+If you travel from Crinoid Corner north along the coast of Nusa Kode into the bay of Loh Dasami you will come to a point where the coastline turns to the west and the bay opens up.
 Directly below this point there are several big boulders laying on the bottom.
-The deepest rock is in about 30 m of water and the shallowest rock is about 8 meters of water.
+The deepest rock is in about 30 m of water and the shallowest is about 8 meters.
 The best point of entry is 100 meters south of the point.
-Here the reefs slopes down to a dark sand bottom in 30 to 35meters of water.
-Here you will find a forest of soft coral growing on the sand .
+Here the reef slopes down to a dark sandy bottom of 30 to 35 meters.
+Here you will find a forest of soft coral growing on the sand.
 Then swim reef left up to 20 meters or so until you hit the boulders.
 Along the way check out all the fire urchins for the illusive Coleman Shrimp.
 A torch helps.
 This is the best location to find the shrimp in Loh Dasami as there are usually lots of fire urchins in the area.
-The Boulders themselves have good coral,invertebrate and fish life.
+The Boulders themselves have good coral, invertebrate and fish life.
 Quite often Mobula rays (devil rays) can be seen in this area.
-Also a good night dive.
+Another good night dive option.

 There is usually current at the site.